Tips for Traveling with Artist’s Materials

 Oil colors dry faster in warm weather.
 Solvents and the solvent in painting mediums evaporate more quickly.
 A great advantage for those who want to speed up the painting process, heat may be a disadvantage for those who are used to a longer open time.

 More information on painting mediums can be found in Painting Mediums and Finding Your Happy Medium.
-Information on painting mediums is also available in our Mediums Guide.
-If you want a paper copy, please contact us.
+If you have more product use questions, please contact us.
 We also make a Mediums Set with TSA-friendly 2 oz bottles so you can find the one or combination that is best for your painting style.

 Summer heat